-McLaren Speedtail - A Hyper-GT?
+McLaren Speedtail - World's First Hyper-GT Car

 Don’t forget, this series already consists of the McLaren P1 and the McLaren Senna.
 Now, those cars each have something going for them.